Eisenmonoxid/S6Patcher/README.md

 - Can disable the autosave or set an custom timer interval.
 - Can set the maximum zoom level in the game.
 - Can set the Large Address Aware Flag for more usable memory.
-- Can fix the "Meldungsstau" - Bug in the game (and other bugs in the Lua-Script).
+- Can fix Bugs in Script&Code (e.g. "Meldungsstau", "Entertainercrash").
 - Can enable highest quality ground textures or set a custom value.
 -> History Editions from Steam will need to be extracted with the tool "Steamless" first!
 ```
 ### Patch Editor (OV and HE)
-- Für alle Editoren, egal ob OV oder die beiden History Editions (Ubisoft Connect und Steam).
+- Für alle Editoren.
-- For every Editor version, no matter if from the original game or from one of the History Editions.
+- For all Editors.

 German:
 ```